Hard to Kill

 Hard to Kill is a 1990 American vigilante action-thriller film directed by Bruce Malmuth, written by Steven McKay, and starring Steven Seagal, Kelly LeBrock, William Sadler and Frederick Coffin.
 Seagal's second film after Above the Law, he portrays Mason Storm, a detective who falls into a coma after being shot during a home invasion that killed his wife.
 Reawakening seven years later, Storm embarks on a journey to avenge the death of his wife, and expose the corruption of Senator Vernon Trent, the man who ordered the murder of his family.
-The film was released by Warner Bros. on February 9, 1990, and grossed $75 million worldwide.
+The film was released by Warner Bros.
+Pictures on February 9, 1990, and grossed $75 million worldwide.

 Plot

-In 1983, LAPD internal affairs detective Mason Storm investigates a mob meeting that takes place by a pier.
+In 1983, LAPD IA detective Mason Storm investigates a mob meeting held by a pier.
 He records a shadowy figure who assures the mob they can rely on his political support.
-Mason is spotted, but escapes.
-Unaware that he is monitored by corrupt cops, Mason informs his partner, Becker, and his friend Lt.
-O'Malley that he has evidence of corruption.
+Unaware that he is monitored by corrupt cops, he informs his partner, Becker, and his friend, Lt.
+O'Malley, that he has evidence of corruption.

 Mason hides the videotape in his house.
-When he goes upstairs, a hit squad composed of corrupt policemen, including Jack Axel and Max Quentero, break in, murder Mason's wife, and shoot him.
-Mason's young son, Sonny, escapes out of a window.
+When he goes upstairs, a hit squad composed of corrupt policemen, including Jack Axel and Max Quentero, breaks in, murders Mason's wife, and shoots him.
+Mason's young son, Sonny, escapes through a window.
 The corrupt policemen frame Mason, making it look like a murder-suicide.
 At the same time, assassins kill Mason's partner.
-Later at the hospital, Mason is first pronounced dead, but is then discovered to be alive, although in a coma.
+Later at the hospital, Mason is pronounced dead but is then discovered to be alive, although in a coma.
 To prevent the assassins from finishing the job, Lieutenant O'Malley tells the medics to keep Mason's status a secret.

 Seven years later, Mason wakes from his coma.
 Andy Stewart, one of his nurses, makes a phone call, which is intercepted by corrupt police officers.
 They send Axel to finish the job and kill the nurses to whom Mason might have talked.
-Mason realizes that he is still in danger, but his muscles have atrophied to where he can barely move.
-He manages to get to an elevator, and when Andy sees her co-workers killed, she helps Mason escape.
+Mason realizes that he is still in danger, but his muscles have atrophied to the point where he can barely move.
+He gets to an elevator, and when Andy sees her co-workers being killed, she helps him escape.

-Needing time to recuperate, Andy takes Mason to a friend's house, where Mason uses his knowledge of acupuncture, moxibustion and other meditation techniques to recover his strength.
+Andy takes Mason to a friend's house, where he uses his knowledge of acupuncture, moxibustion, and other meditation techniques to recover his strength.
 While training, Mason hears a commercial for Senator Vernon Trent and recognizes the voice from the pier.
-Mason contacts O'Malley, who supplies him with weapons and tells him that his son is still alive.
-O'Malley adopted Sonny and sent him to a private school so that he would be out of danger.
-He arranges to meet O'Malley and his now-teenage son at a train station later.
-After O'Malley leaves, Senator Trent's men find the house and attempt to kill Andy and Mason, but they both manage to escape.
+He contacts O'Malley, who supplies him with weapons and tells him that his son is still alive.
+O'Malley adopted Sonny and sent him to a private school to keep him out of danger.
+Mason arranges to meet O'Malley and his now-teenage son at a train station later.
+After O'Malley leaves, Senator Trent's men find the house and attempt to kill Andy and Mason, but they escape.